stateful/docs.runme.dev/docs/guide/replicaset.md

 ![replica-log](../../static/img/guide-page/runme-replica-logs.png)

-When this command is executed, Runme returns logs about the specific Pod.
+When this command is executed, Runme returns logs about the specific pod.
 This information can be used to debug or troubleshoot a pod.
 As provided in the image above

 ## How to Manage ReplicaSets Using a Deployment in Runme